Peleke/MindMirror/README.md

 - 🗂️ **Vector Database** - Qdrant for semantic search
 - ⚡ **Task Queue** - Celery workers for background processing

+### 🚀 Deployment Modes

+The application supports two deployment modes:

+- **Demo Mode** (`NEXT_PUBLIC_APP_MODE=demo`): Full application functionality available locally via `make demo`
+- **Production Mode** (default): Only the `/landing` page is accessible - all other routes redirect to landing

+This allows you to:
+- ✅ Demo the complete platform locally with full features
+- ✅ Deploy only the landing page to production for marketing/early access
+- ✅ Easily transition to full deployment by changing environment variable

 </details>